LNAK10072U Global Environmental Governance

 This course is for graduate students, i.e. students who hold a BSc degree in any field.
 Students who have some previous experience with social science, law, and environmental studies may have an advantage, but for students with other backgrounds, a genuine interest in the topic can make up for it.

 As a rule, the lectures will be based on dialogue between teachers and students.
-The course includes theoretical exercises and guidance for writing the project assignments.
+The course includes theoretical exercises and guidance for preparing seminar work.

 • Category